BaiyangZhang/BaiyangZhang.github.io/_drafts/2024-03-24-Tsallis-Statistics-in-Biostatistics.md

 $$

 This demonstrates the additivity of entropy for independent systems. *The crucial point here is the assumption of independence*, which allows the probabilities of the combined system to be expressed as products of the individual systems' probabilities, leading directly to the additivity of entropy.

+Tsallis in his book compared his generalization of B-G statistics to $q$-statistics to the generalization of a circle to ellipses in explaining the motion of celestial objects.
+In both cases a single parameter changes everything.
+However I would argue that in the case of Kepler and others, more physics was revealed then in Tsallis' case.

+## Generalization to non-Extensive entropy

+In his book Tsallis listed some reasons for considering non-extensive, non-Boltzmann-Gibbs entropy, which can be roughly translated into:

+1. There is no (mathematical or physical) reason not to.
+2. A statistical description of a system should be based on the dynamics of the system, the macroscopic theory should come from a microscopic one.
+This opens the way, especially for complex systems, for other than Boltzmann statistics.
+3. The existence of long-range interactions on the microscopic level.